-183. Since 2002 Belarus has been implementing comprehensive government programmes to combat trafficking in persons.
-Over the same period, acting in conjunction with INTERPOL and other specialized international organizations, it has dismantled 22 criminal organizations, including 21 international ones, and 82 criminal gangs.
-A total of 1,707 persons have been prosecuted, of whom 665 received custodial sentences.
-It was found that 4,587 people had been victims of trafficking.
+184. Belarus has implemented three comprehensive government programmes to combat trafficking in persons.
+Over the same period, acting in conjunction with the International Criminal Police Organization (INTERPOL) and other specialized international organizations, it has dismantled 22 criminal organizations, including 21 international ones, and 85 criminal gangs.
+A total of 2,309 persons have been prosecuted, of whom 820 received custodial sentences.
+It was found that 5,202 people had been victims of trafficking.

-184. The Government, together with international organizations (IOM and UNHCR) and community associations, has put in place a scheme for the rehabilitation and social reintegration of victims of trafficking in persons.
+185. The Government, together with international organizations and community associations, has put in place a scheme for the rehabilitation and social reintegration of victims of trafficking in persons.
 The law makes provision for the following types of free government assistance for victims of trafficking in persons:

-- Supply of temporary accommodation, including board and lodging; - · Legal assistance, including free legal aid; - Medical care and counselling; - Tracing of the families of victims of trafficking who are minors or placement of such victims in a foster family or children's home; - Assistance to victims in finding a permanent job.
+- Provision of temporary accommodation, including board and lodging; - Legal assistance, including free legal aid; - Medical care and counselling; - Tracing of the families of victims of trafficking who are minors or placement of such victims in a foster family or children's home; - Assistance to victims in finding a permanent job; - Financial support.

-185. There are 136 social adjustment and rehabilitation units incorporating 39 crisis centres intended for the provision of assistance to victims of various forms of violence, including trafficking in persons.
+186. There are 135 social adjustment and rehabilitation units incorporating 107 crisis centres intended for the provision of assistance to victims of various forms of violence, including trafficking in persons.
 IOM sponsors a specialized rehabilitation unit.
 A total of 21 non-governmental organizations are also engaged in assisting with the reintegration of victims of trafficking in persons.

-186. A victim may be awarded damages by a court in criminal proceedings.
+187. A victim may be awarded damages by a court in criminal proceedings.

-187. In 2007 Belarus, with IOM assistance, set up an international centre for training in migration affairs and combating trafficking in persons.
-In 2008 it was recognized as a benchmark training institution of the CIS Member States.
+188. In 2007, Belarus set up an international centre for training, in-service training and retraining in migration affairs and combating trafficking in persons.
+In 2008, the centre was recognized as a benchmark training institution of the CIS Member States.
 Courses are regularly held at the centre for representatives of the law enforcement agencies of various States, and a large number of international human rights events take place there.
+Over 1,500 persons from almost 30 States have studied at the centre, which has partnerships with IOM, the United Nations Office on Drugs and Crime and OHCHR.

-188. In 2009, Belarus was visited by the Special Rapporteur on trafficking in persons, especially women and children, of the United Nations Human Rights Council.
+189. In 2009, Belarus was visited by the Special Rapporteur on trafficking in persons, especially women and children, of the United Nations Human Rights Council.
 At the end of the visit, the Special Rapporteur commended the Government's efforts to combat trafficking in persons at the national and international levels.

-189. Belarus is a recognized leader in promoting action at the United Nations to combat contemporary forms of slavery.
+190. Belarus is a recognized leader in promoting action at the United Nations to combat contemporary forms of slavery.
 At the 2005 World Summit, Belarus proposed that international efforts to counter trafficking in persons should be stepped up and that a global partnership should be formed against slavery and trafficking in persons in the twenty-first century.
-Since then, the General Assembly of the United Nations, acting on the initiative of Belarus, has adopted three resolutions aimed at improving the coordination and effectiveness of international efforts to curb trafficking.
+Since then, the General Assembly of the United Nations, acting on the initiative of Belarus, has adopted many different resolutions aimed at improving the coordination and effectiveness of international efforts to curb trafficking.

-190. At the initiative of Belarus, the General Assembly in 2010 adopted the Global Plan of Action to Combat Trafficking in Persons, which sets out the international community's comprehensive and coordinated approach to combating trafficking, including through protection of the rights of victims, primarily women and children.
+191. At the initiative of Belarus, in 2010, the General Assembly adopted the Global Plan of Action to Combat Trafficking in Persons, which sets out the international community's comprehensive and coordinated approach to combating trafficking, including through protection of the rights of victims, primarily women and children.
 As part of the implementation of the Plan, the United Nations Voluntary Trust Fund for Victims of Trafficking in Persons, Especially Women and Children, has been established.
 Belarus was one of the first countries to make a voluntary contribution to the Fund.